Section E: 11 Plus Appeals - Miscellaneous

 There are no statutory requirements or safeguards for a review.

-(ix) Parents who opt not to go for a review, will be guaranteed a full hearing in front of an independent appeal panel, and the opportunity to present their case in person and to answer questions.
+(ix) Parents who opt not to go for a review are entitled to a full hearing in front of an independent appeal panel, and the opportunity to present their case in person and to answer questions.

 However, we would always urge parents to exercise their right to attend an appeal.
 An appeal panel has an ‘enabling role’ (unlike a review panel).
 It can go out of its way to assist parents who are finding the process difficult.
 It can encourage and coax them into presenting their case, and tease out the information it needs.